Working with the new Aikau framework in Alfresco Share 4.2

 </extension>

 Here we define a module, give it an ID, version and tell it to auto deploy.
-If you do not specify the auto deploy, you will have to manually go to the module deployment page on http://localhost:8081/share/page/modules/deploy to deploy it.
+If you do not specify the auto deploy, you will have to manually go to the module deployment page on http://localhost:8081/share/page/modules/deploy

 The general idea behind this is that you can extend any web script in Share.
 Our script will run after Share's own.
 That way we can hook into the model object and modify as much as we want.
 We can extend/overwrite Freemarker templates using this same technique.